 How much credit will I get for professional training?

 Credit awards for professional training vary depending on the content of the training and the depth of the content.
 A basic rule is that 15 to 30 hours of classroom instruction usually equal 1 semester hour of academic credit, depending on apparent course content and amount of study and learning activity involved.

 If you have additional questions…

-Please contact the enrollment specialist for the Department of Professional Studies at 503.554.6102 or email@example.com.
+Please contact the enrollment manager for the Department of Professional Studies at 503.554.6102 or email@example.com.